Managed Account Basics

 Let’s Dive In…

 By way of background, in 2006, the Pension Protection Act (arguably the biggest piece of retirement legislation until the SECURE Act in 2019) directed the Department of Labor (DOL) to issue a regulation to help plan sponsors with defaulting participants into plans.
-In a detailed regulation that includes notice and timing requirements, the DOL gave three options for defaulting participants that could receive safe harbor protection if all the requirements were met: (1) managed accounts, (2) target date funds or (3) balanced funds (oh, and the regulations also allowed for a fourth option for a limited duration which is beyond the scope of this discussion).
+In a detailed regulation that includes notice and timing requirements, the DOL gave three options for defaulting participants that could receive safe harbor protection if all of the requirements were met: (1) managed accounts, (2) target date funds and (3) balanced funds (oh, and the regulations also allowed for a fourth option for a limited duration which is beyond the scope of this discussion).

 As many of us know, target date funds really took the lead.
 According to recent research from PSCA, 85% of plans use a QDIA.
 In 2020, the default option for 86% of those plans was a target date fund, while only 4% of plans used a managed account.
 However, there are arguments to suggest that the numbers are shifting – and if not for the default option, then at least as an additional option in the plan.
-Unlike target date funds that only take one data point into account, which is the date of birth, managed accounts typically rely on many more data points (e.g., marital status, other savings, etc.) to create a more customized participant experience.

 Defaulting and Beyond